mimingcui/mimingcui.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal page!
+Welcome to my personal space!

-I am a geneticist/entomologist, specialized in bioinformatics, population genomics, and data visualization.
-I am interested in studying evolution.
+I am currently a post-doc with Ilga Porth and Damase Khasa at Laval University in Quebec, Canada.

-I am currently a post-doc at Laval University in Quebec, Canada.
-I completed my PhD at Laval University with Ilga Porth.
+I have developed a strong interest in using genomic tools to explain questions about evolution.
+I have a background in population genetics, landscape genomics, bioinformatics, molecular ecology, entomology, and invasion biology.
+I hope to contribute to explaining the complex series of problems regarding how life evolves.